letsjump/yii2-easy-ajax/README.md

 ]
 ```

-To use the integrated Gii Module, add the following code to your application configuration:
+To use the integrated [Gii generator](#Ajax-CRUD-with-Gii), add the following code to your application configuration:

 ```php
 if (YII_ENV_DEV) {